Tukaram: Books and translations

 The 18th-century biographer Mahipati, in his four volume compilation of the lives of many Bhakti movement sants, included Tukaram.
 Mahipati's treatise has been translated by Justin Abbott.

-A translation of about 3,700 poems from Tukaram Gatha in English was published, in three volumes, between 1909 and 1915, by Fraser and Marathe.
+A translation of about 3,700 poems from the Tukaram Gatha in English was published, in three volumes, between 1909 and 1915, by Fraser and Marathe.
 In 1922, Fraser and Edwards published his biography and religious ideas incorporating some translations of Tukaram's poems, and included a comparison of Tukaram's philosophy and theology with those of Christianity.
 Deleury, in 1956, published a metric French translation of a selection of Tukaram's poem along with an introduction to the religious heritage of Tukaram (Deleury spells him as Toukaram).

 Arun Kolatkar published, in 1966, six volumes of avant-garde translations of Tukaram poems.
 Ranade has published a critical biography and some selected translation.

-Dilip Chitre translated writings of Sant Tukaram into English in the book titled Says Tuka for which he was awarded the Sahitya Akademi award in 1994.
+Dilip Chitre translated writings of Tukaram into English in the book titled Says Tuka for which he was awarded the Sahitya Akademi award in 1994.
 A selection of poems of Tukaram has been translated and published by Daniel Ladinsky.

 Chandrakant Kaluram Mhatre has translated selected poems of Tukaram, published as One Hundred Poems of Tukaram.